DB

 Key Votes

-As IL state senator, Biss was lead champion of pension reform to address $100B+ state pension deficit.
-Passed with bipartisan support.
-Later struck down by IL Supreme Court as unconstitutional in 2015.
+Biss was lead champion of pension reform to address the state's $100B+ pension deficit.
+He served on the Conference Committee on SB 1.
+The law passed with bipartisan support but was struck down by the IL Supreme Court as unconstitutional in May 2015.
+Biss later said it was 'an error.'
+He subsequently supported funding pensions via graduated income tax and a financial transaction tax.

-As Evanston mayor, Biss signed the first city-funded reparations program in US history, providing $25,000 grants to Black residents affected by discriminatory housing policies (1919–1969).
-Funded through cannabis tax revenue.
+As mayor-elect, Biss released a statement supporting Evanston's approved measure establishing the first city-funded reparations program in U.S. history, providing $25,000 grants to Black residents affected by discriminatory housing policies (1919–1969).
+Also gave outgoing Mayor Hagerty input on Reparations Committee members.

 • yesEvanston Civilian Police Review Board